How wearing hearing aids (and taking them off) can support your wellbeing.

 If you think you have hearing loss or any problems with your ears, it’s essential to see a specialist as soon as possible.
 Get checked out for any infections as well as having a hearing test.

-If you find you need hearing aids there are lots of options available, from NHS to private.
+If you find you need hearing aids there are lots of options available, you can pay for hearing aids privately or go through the NHS.

 Types of hearing aid